chef-boneyard/chef-web-docs-2016/step_lwrp/step_lwrp_windows_reboot_schedule.rst

 ..
 This is an included how-to.

-To schedule a reboot at the end of a |chef| run if a package installs:
+To schedule a reboot at the end of a |chef client| run if a package installs:

 .. code-block:: ruby